aliak00/heroku-buildpack-d/README.md

 your project.
 Use `dmd`, `ldc`, or `gdc` to select the latest or `dmd-2.068.2`, `ldc-0.16.0`, or `gdc-4.9.2` to select a specific version of a compiler.

+# Preinstall env

+If there's a `.d-pre-install-env` file present in your root dir, it will be sourced.

 # Precompile step

 You can add a `.d-pre-compile` script to your root directory and that will be executed